 This process can help you narrow down the set of keywords you need for clustering in step 3.

 3. Cluster Your Organic Keywords for Each Page

 After you repeat step 2 for every main keyword you thought of that relates to your business, you want to take the closely related keyword clusters and write an individual web page for each set.

-(This is key for SEO based content writing.
-See my post on what is SEO writing for more details.)
+(This is key for SEO based writing.
+See my post on SEO content writing tips for more details.)